-English Foundations 1 is for 6th and 7th graders (at least 11 years old) who are seeking an online class that includes writing, literature, grammar, and vocabulary, all in one class.
+This live online English class for middle school students (at least 11 years old) includes writing, literature, grammar, and vocabulary, all in one class.
 This comprehensive class seeks to prepare middle school students for more advanced courses in English.
 An advantage of any outside English class is having someone other than “Mom” to review/grade the student’s compositions.
 Class interaction with the other students will also enhance the class.

 - Review the steps of the writing process and identify the traits of effective writing, applying these skills to their own writing.

 - Write “warm-up” paragraphs to increase confidence in writing.

 - Write multi-paragraph descriptive, narrative, expository, and persuasive essays, with teacher review to improve each composition.